9 Incredible Benefits of Apple Cider Vinegar and Honey

 Make a tasty stew using chicken or lean pork sautéed in olive oil with apples and onions.
 Add a mix of 1 part apple cider vinegar to 2 parts water and sprinkle with fresh thyme or tarragon.
 Simmer for 40-50 minutes.
 This can be enjoyed as it is or with a little crème fraiche whisked in just before serving.

 ACV as a Marinade

-Did you know that the right kind of marinade will help make your barbecue meat more tender, as well as packing a punch of flavor?
+Did you know that the right kind of marinade will help make your barbecue meat more tender, as well as pack a punch of flavor?
 Create a marinade of 1 part apple cider vinegar to 3 parts olive oil (use a light variety, suitable for cooking at high temperatures).
 Grate in a couple of cloves of garlic and add fresh herbs and a little-shaved lemon/orange peel.
 Before you barbecue chicken or pork, cover with marinade and set in the refrigerator for at least an hour, preferably overnight.

-The Final Word on Apple CIder Vinegar Health Claims
+The Final Word on Apple Cider Vinegar Health Claims

 - Shishehbor, F., et al., Apple cider vinegar attenuates lipid profile in normal and diabetic rats.
 Pak J Biol Sci, 2008.
 11(23):2634-8.